Noemata/AppxInstaller/README.md

 * You will be prompted to install .Net 5 if it is not present.
 * Unblock this executable if it is downloaded from a trusted source.

 Note: This is a WIP POC that was created to reduce Appx sideloaded installation to one button click.
-On first run bundled Appx assets will be extracted to a user account temp folder.
+The Appx assets Resources folder sits next to the executable.
 The certificate file remains as an embedded resource within the exectuable binary.
 You could opt to encrypt the certificate file.

 ## Credits
 * UI ideas: https://github.com/oleg-shilo/wixsharp